dl-author/dl-author.github.io/README.md

 Site for DL.

 I forgot how it was initially create in 2015.
 I was asked to rehost the site for DL in July of 2018.
-I had swapped computer and wiped old hard drives.
-I recovered the site by save the page with all assets, and then fixing the paths to the assets to work on relative paths.
+I had swapped computers and wiped old hard drives.
+I recovered the site by saving the page with all assets, and then fixing the paths to the assets to work on relative paths.

 ## Development